 Network analysis is considered an important feature in geographical studies of transportation network because it involves the description of the disposition of nodes and their relationships and line or linkage of distribution.
-It gives measures of accessibility and connectivity and also allows comparisons to be made between regional networks within a country and between other countries (FitzGerald, 1974).
+It gives measures of accessibility and connectivity and also allows comparisons to be made between regional networks within a country and between other countries (FitzGerald, 1984).
 However, to understand the broad skeleton of the road network, it is useful to reduce the actual network to a topological network.
 A topological map or graph, as it is commonly called, reduces a transport network into its simplest form to help us to understand the characteristics of transportation networks more easily (Bamford and Robinson, 1978).
 According to Briggs (1972), topology is a form of geometry concerned with the positions and relationships between points and lines and areas and not with the distance between points, the straightness of lines or the size of areas.
-The elements of topological networks consist of a series of points, usually referred to as ' Nodes' or 'Vertices' which are usually linked together by lines.
-They are also called 'Links', 'Edges', and 'Arcs' which often enclose areas of space (Haggett and Chorley, 1969).
-After the transport system is reduced to a topological network, several measures and indices are used to analyze the network efficiency and connectivity (Aldagheiri, 2017).
+The elements of topological networks consist of a series of points, usually referred to as ' nodes' or 'vertices' which are usually linked together by lines.
+They are also called 'links', 'edges', or 'arcs' which often enclose areas of space (Haggett and Chorley, 1969).
+After the transport system is reduced to a topological network, several measures and indices are used to analyse the network efficiency and connectivity to ascertain whether it's properly developed or not.
+A region with a properly developed road network does not only reduces the cost of transportation both in terms of money and time, but also helps in the integration of various parts of the regions and provide a better understanding of its level of connectivity and accessibility (Aldagheiri, 2017; Aldagheiri, 2009).
+However, the structure of road network connectivity in many regions particularly in developing countries including the Benue basin region of Nigeria have not been ascertained.
+Hence, great emphasis needs to be given to the understanding of the structure of road network connectivity of the basin considering the fact that a region with properly connected road network has great potential for development and poverty reduction.

-Research problem
+Research Problem